 Gluten Free Stained Glass Cookies.

-Place the vegan buttery spread and the sugar in a bowl and mix on medium speed until smooth.
-Add the applesace and vanilla extract and continue to mix.
+- Place the vegan buttery spread and the sugar in a bowl and mix on medium speed until smooth.
+Add the applesauce and vanilla extract and continue to mix.